vinegarhq/vinegarhq.github.io/src/Sober/FAQ/index.md

 ## Is Sober ever going to be distributed outside of Flatpak?
 Unfortunately no. This is because it would be more easier to debug Sober using a reproducible runtime environment.
-However, this may change in the future, as we are in consideration about native packages, with the first rollout potentially in the AUR.

 ## ARM64 support/VR support?